 - Your ratings matter, specifically Reliability and Delivery Quality

-- It’s hard—or even impossible—to know exactly why you aren’t getting offers.
+- It’s hard to know exactly why you aren’t getting offers.
 Amazon will only give a vague answer

 Based on that information, you might be able to make an educated guess about why you aren’t getting many offers.

 Have your ratings gone down lately?
 That could very likely be the reason for a lack of offers.
 Have you been driving a lot?
-Amazon may prioritize other drivers who aren’t driving as much as you.
+Amazon may prioritize other drivers who aren’t delivering as often as you.

 But it’s frustrating when there’s no obvious reason why you aren’t getting offers.